Skip to main content

 Accessibility abandonment is not just a technical issue -- it's a social signal.
 It tells people with disabilities that they were never the priority, their inclusion was temporary, and their access was always conditional -- valued only when convenient.

-Abandonment forces people with disabilities to compensate: to hack, adapt, or call for help, These are not choices -- they are survival strategies in the absence of care.
+Abandonment forces people with disabilities to compensate: to hack, adapt, or call for help -- survival strategies in the absence of care.

 Abandonment costs more.
 Organizations that remove or regress accessibility often face increased support tickets, legal risk, reputational damage, and user churn.
 Fixing regressions post-release is more expensive than preserving access throughout.
 Rebuilding lost processes, retraining teams, restoring institutional memory, and re-earning trust takes more time, effort, and money than sustaining it in the first place.

 Abandonment erodes autonomy.
 People who had built routines, jobs, and lives around accessible systems are suddenly forced to start over -- often without warning, support, or alternatives.
-This loss isn't abstract: it can block someone from applying for a job, refilling a prescription, renewing a license, or booking transit.
+This loss can block someone from applying for a job, refilling a prescription, renewing a license, or booking transit.

 Abandonment undermines public trust and safety.
 Accessible digital services enable access to healthcare, transportation, education, and disaster alerts.
 When access disappears, outcomes are harmed -- including increased hospitalization risk, preventable fines, missed deadlines, and loss of income.